armorcommander/stelligent-u/03-iam/README.md

 probably used the AWS web console to get the ARN for each role.
 What could you have done to your CFN template to make that unnecessary?

+> Add an Outputs section to the template outputting that info

 #### Task: Stack Outputs

 Institute that change from the Question above.
 Recreate the stack as per Lab 3.1.5, and demonstrate how to retrieve the ARNs.

-> Add an Outputs section to the template outputting that info
+CF Template File: lab31-retro.yaml

+> CFN Stack Execution command:
+> `aws --region us-east-1 cloudformation update-stack --stack-name jh-iam-stack --template-body file://lab31-retro.yaml --capabilities CAPABILITY_NAMED_IAM`

 ## Lesson 3.2: Trust Relationships & Assuming Roles